k14s/design-docs/imgpkg/002-recursive-bundles/README.md

 #### Ignore bundle specific folder

-When a bundle is pulled, and contain recursive bundles, the folder `.bundles` is created in the root of the bundle.
+When a bundle is pulled, and contain recursive bundles, the folder `.bundles` is created inside the `.imgpkg/` folder.
 As part of this proposal, we should ensure that if a user tries to create a bundle and it contains a folder called `.bundles` `imgpkg` should ignore the folder and provide the following message

 ```
-Warning: Ignoring ".bundles" directory (directory is only used for keeping pulled dependent bundles)
+Warning: Ignoring ".imgpkg/.bundles" directory (directory is only used for keeping pulled dependent bundles)
 ```

 ### Example